The Getty

 2.1.10

-• Index important information in the note or display date field using appropriate indexing fields and estimating data for retrieval.
-See the discussion of individual Display Date and Scope (Descriptive) Note fields below for more information.
+• Index for retrieval.
+Index important information found in a text field, such as the Scope Note or Display Date field.
+Use appropriate indexing fields and estimate how to choose data for retrieval.
+See the discussion of how to do this at the individual Display Date and Scope (Descriptive) Note fields below.

 2.1.11